 Lie down on a bench with your back flat facing directly under the bar.
 Hold it away shoulder-width apart.
 Curve your back a little to make the lower part off the bench while pulling the shoulder blades together.
 Breathe in as you raise the bar from the rack.
 With your hands straight, (but avoid locking the elbow) lower it to your sternum.
 Wait until it touches your body, then put your feet in the ground before pushing the bar up.
 If you are a beginner, it is recommended that you use a spotter on this workout or some heavy weight.
 Your feet should remain on the floor and don’t collapse the arch on your back.

 The muscles worked in this chest press exercise are deltoids, triceps and pectorials.
 Your chest’s smaller stabilizing muscles are also worked.

 Grasp two super bands as well as a heavy kettlebells.
 Rack a barbell as you half hold the band before looping it via one of the kettlebell handles.
 Then hook the loops of the bands on the barbells ends to help suspend the kettlebell away from the bar.
 Place the other band as you did the first one and put it on the bar’s other end.
 Now carefully raise the bar.
 Take care!
 There will be many movements from the kettlebells.
 It will be moving side to side and at times up and down.

 Seated Machine Chest Press

-This type of workout is one of the best strength building exercises and does not require much a athletic skills.
+This type of chest press hammer workout is one of the best strength building exercises and does not require much a athletic skills.
 It works muscles such as triceps, deltoids and pectoralis.

 Begin by adjusting the height of the seat.
 Hold the handles (with an underhand grasp) with hands aligned to the chest and feet flat on the ground.
 Engage your abs as you sit up straight.
 Straighten your wrist and push the handles in front until your arms are stretched straight.
 Avoid locking your elbows.
 Now gradually return your arms to your chest in a controlled manner.